purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/asset-pipeline.md

 #- node_modules:/vscode/node_modules # Set target as a volume for performance.
 ```

 Comment that back in and rebuild your devcontainer.
-This will setup the node_modules folder as a volume and you will get way better performace during builds.
+This will setup the node_modules folder as a volume and you will get way better performance during builds.
 This is due to the fact the node_modules folder has many files and docker tries to sync them with your main file system.

 ## Installing Parcel